 With all of that in mind, let’s take a look at what you need to do to rebuild your company’s reputation.

-First, take a step back and survey the extent of the damage done by the fallout.
+First, take a step back and survey the extent of the damage at hand.
 There are many ways to do this, but here are a few of the most important methods of monitoring collateral damage.

 1. Track press about your company